losttype/blog.losttype.com/src/2011-11-22-introducing-lavanderia.md

 categories:
   - Uncategorized
 ---
-*This morning we are proud to introduce Mr. [James T. Edmondson&#8217;s][1] third contribution to Lost Type, and man&#8230; it&#8217;s a beast.
+*This morning we are proud to introduce Mr. [James T. Edmondson’s][1] third contribution to Lost Type, and man&#8230; it’s a beast.
 A script font in three weights, [Lavanderia][2] is an enormously complex font, with hundreds of ligatures and numerous opentype features.
 James was kind enough to jot down the history of the font, take it away James!
 *

-I&#8217;ve always thought of laundromats as some of the saddest places in the world, but after spending a lot of time in them since moving to San Francisco four years ago, I&#8217;ve found they have two things going for them: 1) they smell great, and 2) there is the occasional bit of dope lettering.
+I’ve always thought of laundromats as some of the saddest places in the world, but after spending a lot of time in them since moving to San Francisco four years ago, I’ve found they have two things going for them: 1) they smell great, and 2) there is the occasional bit of dope lettering.

 [<img src="/media/2011/11/Bienvenidos.jpg" alt="" title="Bienvenidos" class="alignnone size-full wp-image-288" />][3]

 Laundry is an incredibly tedious task—the antithesis of glamour, so I have massive appreciation for the guy that decided to letter the window with a script that captures all the essence of what a laundromat lacks.
 Excitement, passion, love.
-It&#8217;s all in that script.
+It’s all in that script.

 How nice it is to create something beautiful, where boring, stagnant lettering would have easily sufficed!
 My latest typeface Lavanderia is a celebration and a tribute to the enthusiasm that influences those who go above and beyond to create beauty where there is none.

-Inspiration came for San Francisco&#8217;s Mission District, a vibrant and at times foul smelling part of town, rich with dive bars, taquerias, and unemployed twenty-somethings who look extremely creative but actually do very little.
-It&#8217;s a magical place.
+Inspiration came for San Francisco’s Mission District, a vibrant and at times foul smelling part of town, rich with dive bars, taquerias, and unemployed twenty-somethings who look extremely creative but actually do very little.
+It’s a magical place.

 [<img src="/media/2011/11/la_rondalla.jpg" alt="" title="la_rondalla" class="alignnone size-full wp-image-286" />][4]

-The Mission is famous for it&#8217;s signage.
-Even after living in the city for years, I&#8217;m still finding amazing things I haven&#8217;t seen before, from charmingly amaturish painted letterforms, to expertly crafted gold leaf.
+The Mission is famous for it’s signage.
+Even after living in the city for years, I’m still finding amazing things I haven’t seen before, from charmingly amaturish painted letterforms, to expertly crafted gold leaf.

 [<img src="/media/2011/11/uppercase_sketch.jpg" alt="" title="uppercase_sketch" class="alignnone size-full wp-image-283" />][5]